 The purpose of screening is early diagnosis and treatment.
-Screening tests are usually administered to people without current symptoms, but who may be at average or high risk for certain diseases or conditions.
+Screening tests are usually administered to people without current symptoms, but who may be at high risk for certain diseases or conditions.
 For scoliosis there is no evidence that early detection by screening will have any benefit in the long run.

 If scoliosis is identified, then the family will receive educational materials about scoliosis, and the child will be referred to their primary care physican for further evaluation.